-Cyber attacks come in many shapes and sizes, but the vast majority are very basic in nature, carried out by relatively unskilled individuals.
+Cyber attacks come in many shapes and sizes, but the vast majority are very basic and carried out by relatively unskilled individuals.
 They’re the digital equivalent of a thief trying your front door to see if it’s unlocked.
 Our advice is designed to prevent these attacks.

 All businesses will hold and access some form of data.
 These can include confidential client information, employee data, suppliers’ information, customer marketing records, etc.

-Cyber Essentials is a simple but effective, Government backed scheme that will help you to protect your organisation, whatever its size, against a whole range of the most common cyber attacks.
+Cyber Essentials is a simple but effective, government-backed scheme that will help you protect your organisation, whatever its size, against a whole range of the most common cyber attacks.

-The accrediation will help your business to understand how to improve your cyber security in general.
+The accreditation will help your business understand how to improve your cyber security in general.

 Here are 4 reasons why you need to have Cyber Essentials: